nurulnabi/poker-calc/README.md

 ]

 //for omaha winners
-pokerCalc.getOmahaWinner(params)  //here the playerCards for each player should be four
+var winners = pokerCalc.getOmahaWinner(params)  //here the playerCards for each player should be four

-//to get type of five cards hand pokerCalc.getType(cards)          //array of five cards
+//to get type of five cards hand var typeObject =  pokerCalc.getType(cards)          //array of five cards
+//output  { type:"flush", strength:6 }
 ```

 ## Notes